codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/dotnet.md

 title: "C# on .NET Core"
 description: "How to build a C# project in Codefresh"
 group: example-catalog
+sub_group: ci-examples
 toc: true
 ---

-Codefresh can work with any .NET core application very easily as there are official [Docker images from Microsoft](https://hub.docker.com/_/microsoft-dotnet-core).
+Codefresh can work with any .NET core application very easily as there are official [Docker images from Microsoft](https://hub.docker.com/_/microsoft-dotnet-core){:target="\_blank"}.

 ## The example C# project

-You can see the example project at [https://github.com/dotnet-architecture/eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb).
+You can see the example project at [https://github.com/dotnet-architecture/eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb){:target="\_blank"}.
 The repository contains a C# Web project with 3 kinds of tests.
 It has different tags for each version of .NET Core and has

 * a `docker-compose.yml` file for local development
 * a `tests` directory with all types of tests
 * a Dockerfile at `/src/Web`

-There are also previous releases at [https://github.com/dotnet-architecture/eShopOnWeb/releases](https://github.com/dotnet-architecture/eShopOnWeb/releases).
+There are also previous releases at [https://github.com/dotnet-architecture/eShopOnWeb/releases](https://github.com/dotnet-architecture/eShopOnWeb/releases){:target="\_blank"}.

 ### Create a CI pipeline for C# applications